Grand Prix of Long Beach: History

-On March 28, 2024, it was announced that former ChampCar owner Gerald Forsythe would buy a 50% stake in the Long Beach Grand Prix from the estate of the late Kevin Kalkhoven.
+On March 28, 2024, it was announced that former Champ Car owner Gerald Forsythe would buy the 50% stake in race organizer Grand Prix Association of Long Beach owned by the estate of the late Kevin Kalkhoven, giving him full ownership of the race.
+Later that year, IndyCar Series owner Penske Entertainment acquired the race from Forsythe.

 First wins

 Despite the challenging nature of the course, the Grand Prix of Long Beach has produced the first Indy/Champ Car victories for several drivers.
-Drivers who won their first career Indy car race at Long Beach include Michael Andretti, Paul Tracy, Juan Pablo Montoya, Mike Conway, Takuma Sato, and Kyle Kirkwood.
-For Michael Andretti, the Long Beach Grand Prix has the distinction of being his first career Indy car win (1986), and 42nd and final career IndyCar win (2002).
+Drivers who won their first career Indycar race at Long Beach include Michael Andretti, Paul Tracy, Juan Pablo Montoya, Mike Conway, Takuma Sato, and Kyle Kirkwood.
+For Michael Andretti, the Long Beach Grand Prix has the distinction of being his first career Indycar win (1986), and 42nd and final career Indycar win (2002).

 James Hinchcliffe won his first-career Indy Lights race at Long Beach in 2010, then followed it up with an IndyCar Series win at the track in 2017.
 In 2005, Katherine Legge won the Atlantic Championship support race at Long Beach, her first start in the series.
 In doing so, she became the first female driver to win a developmental open-wheel race in North America.